 Making sense of suffering.

-A few weeks ago, my family passed the two-year mark since my mom’s mental health collapse.
+A few weeks ago, my family passed the two-year mark since my mom’s mental health collapsed.
 I can still remember that day like it was yesterday.
 On a run-of-the-mill evening in June 2018, I received a phone call from my sister that remains the weirdest phone call I’ve ever gotten from her.
-I picked up and she proceeded to tell me that mom is “not right.”
-That they are taking her to the hospital.
+I picked up and she proceeded to tell me that Mom was “not right.”
+They are taking her to the hospital.
 And that I should do whatever I could to fly up to be with them.
-I remember feeling so confused and conflicted in that moment.
+I remember feeling so confused and conflicted at that moment.
 I wasn’t sure what to think, or even what in the world all that meant.
 But what I can say now is that nothing was ever the same after that moment.

 We want there to be a reason, we need there to be a reason for it all.
 We are obsessively fixated on the notion that there’s something to blame for our plight.
 Some explanation for the ruin.
 Yet, for forty-two chapters, Job is given none.
 No reasons.
 No explanations.
-No rationale rationale to account for the extraordinary squall of suffering.
-In fact, the comfort Job does receive from God is nothing but a reminder that God was still God.
+There is no rationale to account for the extraordinary squall of suffering.
+In fact, the comfort Job receives from God is nothing but a reminder that God is still God.
 Job 38—41 consists of a laundry list of rhetorical questions from God to Job, all of which aim to remind Job the sufferer that there is no one like him.
 He is absolutely sovereign over everything — yes, even suffering.
-This results in Job humbly bowing at God’s control over all things, leading to a cathartic repentance and acceptance of God’s indomitable will for his life (Job 42:1–17).
+This results in Job humbly bowing to God’s control over all things, leading to a cathartic repentance and acceptance of God’s indomitable will for his life (Job 42:1–17).